-Regulator's responsibilities do not include teaching industry how to profit from legislative mandates.
-Consequently, don't lose perspective if your auditor looks amused when you announce you are implementing a regulatory compliant aviation SMS that also aligns with your organizational business goal of "earning a profit."
+Regulator's responsibilities do not include teaching the industry how to profit from legislative mandates.
+Consequently, don't lose perspective if your auditor looks amused when you announce you are implementing a regulatory-compliant aviation SMS that also aligns with your organizational business goal of "earning a profit."

 - Check-the-Box SMS; or

 - Paper SMS.

 There are many logical scenarios where a "paper SMS" satisfies business requirements.
 Money is not always a consideration, as managers may be focused on other business considerations, such as: